gmc-code/PC-Microbit-Extension-backup/docs/games/press_it.rst

             sleep(2000)

 ----

 .. admonition:: Tasks

     #.
 Modify the code to display left and right arrows instead of 'A' and 'B'.
     #.
-Add an animation of 3 to 6 built in image shapes when the level reaches level 5.
+Add a rapid animation of 3 to 6 built in image shapes to be shown when the level reaches level 5.
     #.
 Replace the level scrolled text with an animation in which the number of images in the animation is equal to the level number.
     #.
 Add code to store all the game scores and display the average score after each game.
     #.
 Add code to store the best game score after each game and display the best score after exiting by pressing both buttons.